-Again, it is objected that those were flush times, times of improving the quality and lessening the cost of shoes, in The Keely stockholders, so far from being ignorant or un-spite of a large increase in the cost of stock and the doubling merely in special scientific knowledge, but in ordinary new employment in tanning the additional leather required, scores of useful products; and with many others there would be no possibility of their furnishing employment to any of our people were it not for our superior machinery.
-How, for instance, would it have been possible for us to compete with the hand looms of England and France in the weaving world is flat; but, the Rev. Jasper to the contrary notwith- should have to import all our carpets; with the labor saving standing, we know that it isn't.
+Again, it is objected that those were flush times, times of improving the quality and lessening the cost of shoes, in The Keely stockholders, so far from being ignorant or un-spite of a large increase in the cost of stock and the doubling merely in special scientific knowledge, but in ordinary new employment in tanning the additional leather required, undoubted faith in the deception as a business venture, and making the machinery used, and in collateral branches of property" with more cash, seems due to a dawning impres- having other countries make our shoes the tables have been scores of useful products; and with many others there would be no possibility of their furnishing employment to any of our people were it not for our superior machinery.
+How, for instance, would it have been possible for us to compete with the hand looms of England and France in the weaving requisite of the world for its successful establishment should structed common sense of mankind invariably avers that the of carpets?
+Without power looms for this purpose we world is flat; but, the Rev. Jasper to the contrary notwith- should have to import all our carpets; with the labor saving standing, we know that it isn't.
 The common sense of the inventions of American mechanics, we make our own carworking class, by no means the least intelligent part of the pets, and so give employment to thousands of our own citcommunity, has invariably objected to the introduction of izens.
-Only by means of inventions, which enable a few of our well paid men to do more and better work than many trol our own markets, let alone those of other lands.
+Only by means of inventions, which enable a few of our well paid men to do more and better work than many by way of a duty upon imported goods, which it afforded men are doing a certain kind of productive labor, and some ill paid foreigners, is it possible for our industries to control our own markets, let alone those of other lands.

-We hear it said that machinery subordinates mind and manual skill to brute matter, and so debases the worker; common sense.
-But fortunately it is not common experi- that men are made of less account thereby and wages depressed.
+We hear it said that machinery subordinates mind and manual skill to brute matter, and so debases the worker; pressed.
 Where is the proof?
 Where will one find the America, where machinery is most used?
 And where in America is the artisan better off than in our manufacturing towns?
 The laboring classes have been distressed by hard suffered far less than manual laborers.
 Trustworthy staago, that the wages paid in shoe factories are now or lately were double what they were before machinery was intro-In the introduction to the American edition of the Swiss pamphlet "Look Out for Yourselves," the editor says that the books of a New England mill, which has employed from 350 to 450 hands for 45 years in the manufacture of the same grade of standard sheetings, show that the product per hand has more than doubled since 1835, and nearly doubled since 1855.
 Meantime, while the hours of labor have been lessened, the average daily pay of the operatives has increased since 1855 over 22 per cent for females and 46 per cent for males.
 This on the basis of even the low prices of January, 1878.
-Fortunately improvements in maemployment for many that might otherwise have to go bratory induction than a gallon at undulatory process.
-The ducing regions of the interior.
-Without machinery to plow idle.
+Fortunately improvements in maemployment for many that might otherwise have to go